silviaCerby/gitbook/docs/management/identity_lifecycle/business_hubs/paid_social_apps/Snapchat_Business_Manager/connect-a-snapchat-business-center-app-integration.md

 ---
-description: This article describes how to add a Snapchat Business Center app integration to centrally manage access to it and its assets from Cerby.
+description: "This article describes how to add a Snapchat Business Center app integration to centrally manage access to it and its assets from Cerby."
 intercom_id: 6273393
 ---